I recently concluded a six week primary school musical tour, and I survived…

 The words theatre in education are often followed by a long sigh.
 Kids, long days and over the top acting aren’t the most alluring draw cards for starry-eyed young actors.
-And I won’t lie, in the midst of a three show day on a dreary tuesday, knowing you have a whole week to go, a long sigh is most understandable.
+And I won’t lie, in the midst of a three show day on a dreary Tuesday, knowing you have a whole week to go, a long sigh is the only option.
 That being said, I would highly recommend doing a theatre in education tour – with a few necessary clauses.

 Learning.
 Whether it is for six year olds or sixteen year olds it is a great learning experience.
 Kids are an honest audience, and you can learn a lot from them.
 You are performing usually around 12 shows a week, which in its self is a great challenge and keeps you stage fit.